 Changing or Replacing a Barrel Lock

-The images below show the sequence involved in changing a yale lock or night latch and they should be used with the following instructions.
+The images below show the sequence involved in changing a yale lock or night latch cylinder and they should be used with the following instructions.

 At the back of the door you will see the lock box.
 This is held on by two screws which are located above and below the actual door latch.
 Release these screws completely and put them somewhere safe.
 You will then be able to wiggle off the lock box.